Rethink the Evaluation for Attack Strength of Backdoor Attacks in Natural Language Processing: Rethink the Evaluation for Stealthy Backdoor Attack

 \subsection{Discussion}

-Based on empirical findings\ref{emp}, existing stealthy backdoor attacks appear to be hybrid attacks (many factors besides backdoor samples cause the ASR), which makes ASR imprecise to describe the real attack capacity of backdoor attacks.
-We propose ASRD with the hope of making more fair comparisons for specific backdoor attack evaluation.
-For a new proposed attack, if it is claimed to be a backdoor attack, then we should use ASRD for evaluation since ASRD filters the non-trigger-activated misclassification cases much better; if it is claimed to be an adversarial attack, then it should compare state-of-the-art adversarial attack methods like TextFooler\cite{jin2020bert} and FGPM\cite{wang2021adversarial}.
+Based on empirical findings, ASR of existing backdoor attacks appear to be caused by many factors besides backdoor trigger, making ASR imprecise to portray the real attack capacity of backdoor attacks.
+We propose ASRD with the hope of making more fair comparisons for backdoor attack evaluations.
+For a new proposed attack, if it is claimed to be a backdoor attack, then we should use ASRD for evaluation since ASRD filters the non-trigger-activated misclassification cases much better; if it is claimed to be an adversarial attack, then it should compare ASR to state-of-the-art adversarial attack methods like TextFooler \cite{jin2020bert} and FGPM \cite{wang2021adversarial} because an attack that combines both adversarial and backdoor attacks is reasonably to possess stronger attack capacity than either one of them.